 - 1. Adjust the length of the lift chains in each column to be approximately the same length by working the lift chain around the sprockets. - 2.
-Make sure the lift chain attached to the wheelblock is taut. - 3.
+Make sure the side of the lift chain that is attached to the wheelblock is taut. - 3.
 If a setscrew was used to temporarily secure the safety cam, remove the setscrew, replace with the wheelblock bolt, and tighten the wheelblock bolt.